aiman-al-masoud/deixiscript/docs/notes/notes.md

 * is-a: inheritance, (eg: red is a color)
 * identity: objects are the same
-* equivalence: objects are logically equivalente
+* equivalence: objects are logically equivalent
 * has-a: an object has a property